cloudbank-project/az-serverless-tutorial/content/nosql/_index.md

 🏆 **Challenge:**
 - Write a query that identifies the most massive element that was discovered before the year 1900.

-TODO: this requires you to modify the `SELECT * FROM...` portion of the query, which the GUI does not allow you to do. point out the right place to run the query.

 {{% /aside %}}